Program Associate, Environment

 About the Position

-The Program Associate supports both the Western Conservation Program Officer and the U.S. Climate and Energy Program Officer.
+The Program Associate will support the Western Conservation Program Officer.
 He or she manages the administrative aspects of the grantmaking process, communicates with grantees regarding proposals, budgets, and grant reports, and assists with scheduling and other duties.
 The Program Associate may be assigned from time to time to research issues, programs, and organizations to assess their potential fit with Hewlett Foundation funding strategies or other special projects as needed.

 Essential Duties and Responsibilities